UCLProgrammingHub/web/involved/gpu.md

 to enable discussion and networking in the North Cloisters over refreshments.
 Poster pods will be available for researcher groups to present their work using accelerators and GPUs; if you wish to display a poster, please send a copy to j.hetherington@ucl.ac.uk, the best poster will receive a small prize from Nvidia.
+Space is limited -- please register through [Eventbrite](http://ucl-nvidia-town-hall.eventbrite.co.uk)